imliuyzh/fabflix/README.md

 # Fabflix
-Please visit [wiki](https://github.com/imliuyzh/fabflix/wiki) for more information about this project.
+Please visit the [wiki](https://github.com/imliuyzh/fabflix/wiki) for more information about this project.

 ## Getting Started